NAR Rocketry Competition

 Since 1959, sanctioned NAR model rocket competition has evolved into a proven method for challenging the individual to improve craftsmanship and flying skills, and to pursue a “personal best” in performance with each flight.
 It is an activity that emphasizes craftsmanship, flying skill, and sportsmanship.
 Any NAR member can participate in NAR sanctioned competition, and any NAR section can host one.
 The NAR is the only rocket organization in the US that has a structured program of rocketry competition, that recognizes National Champions each year, and that sponsors a US Team in World Championships competition.

-The U.S. Model Rocket Sporting Code, or “Pink Book,” is the official rulebook for conducting and participating in NAR sanctioned competition.
-NAR members can design and build model rockets for 27 different competition events, most of which are flown in multiple power classes.
+The U.S. Model Rocket Sporting Code is the official rulebook for conducting and participating in NAR sanctioned competition.
+NAR members can design and build model rockets for 25 different competition events, most of which are flown in multiple power classes.
 Official US Records can be set in many of these events.
 In 2009 the NAR expanded its competition program by introducing a new dimension of competition for for high-power rockets.
-This new program is described in the High Power Rocket Sporting Code.
+This program is described in the High Power Rocket Sporting Code.
 In 2017 the NAR totally revised the model rocket competition program to a new approach called National Rocketry Competition.

 Launch Windows Online lists most of the competition events currently scheduled.
 Not all meets are always listed, so it is best to contact an NAR Section near you to find out if there is contest activity in your area.
 If there is not, try your hand at organizing your own contest — go to that page to read more.